FREQUENTLY ASKED QUESTIONS

 What is the difference between Standard Cut and Combat Cut options?

 Standard cut leather is the full-size leather backer of the holster which provides a barrier between your body and the firearm.
 Combat cut means that the leather has been trimmed away from the grip area, leaving only leather behind the frame of the gun and the slide.
 The benefit of a Combat cut is that it allows for easier grip access.
+Combat cut backers also remove the leather behind the magazine release, which allows for mag changes while holstered and prevents accidental mag release actions while carrying.
 However, with less leather between the body and the gun this can sacrifice comfort because the grip will be making direct contact with the torso.
 The benefit of the Standard cut is that it keeps more of the pistol from being allowed to touch the body, meaning it is usually more comfortable.
 If you are unsure which cut you prefer, we recommend choosing Standard cut.

 When/Where should I use my Exarchy™ Holster?